WrappedUsername/Web-Dev-Notes/Blog Build Notes/WIP Articles/README.md

 Yes, some wallets offer multiple options for storing different cryptocurrencies.

 Keeping your secret seed phrase safe and secure is essential to the security of your crypto wallets.
 While this can be a difficult task, there are many ways you can do it.
 One way is to make sure that you have the passphrase stored in a fireproof manner, at multiple locations.

+## 🌱 Keeping your seed phrase safe 🛡

+TODO describe seed phrase storage and its importance

 ## Top Hardware Crypto Wallets